Snowball: Natural snowballs

 In Antarctica, small windblown frost balls form through a different process that relies on electrostatic attraction; these wind-rolled frost balls are known as yukimarimo.

 Under other rare circumstances, in coastal and river areas, wave action on ice and snow may create beach snowballs or ball ice.

+Snow lanterns

+A snow lantern is a decorative structure made from snowballs, typically shaped into a hollow cone.
+It is commonly used as a housing for a light source, such as a candle or a Japanese stone garden lantern known as Yukimi Gata.
+Snow lanterns are part of winter traditions in countries such as Sweden, Finland, and Norway, where they are created and lit during the Christmas season.
+These structures illuminate the winter landscape and are associated with festive celebrations in snowy regions.

 Literary allusion

 A snowball that turns into a child is a protagonist in a 1969 children's fantasy novel, The Snowball, by Barbara Sleigh.